 How Accurate Are Vitamin B12 Tests?

 Although it is important to remember no test is 100% accurate, B12 blood tests tend to be very accurate at measuring your current levels of the vitamin.
-This can tell you if your levels are B12 are within the normal range and if dietary and lifestyle changes should be made.
+This can tell you if your levels of B12 are within the normal range and if dietary and lifestyle changes should be made.

 DNA vitamin B12 tests are slightly different.
 As opposed to measuring current levels of B12, they analyze your DNA for the genetic variants that can affect the absorption and metabolism of the vitamin.
 While DNA tests are accurate and identifying these variants, the presence of them only indicates a predisposition to vitamin B12 deficiency, it is certainly not definitive.